stevencombs/retrocombs.github.io/_drafts/2022-11-27-upgrade-pet.md

 category: pet
 ---

-Followers know during Vintage Computer Festival Midwest, I got a new to me Commodore PET.
+Followers know during Vintage Computer Festival Midwest 2022, I got a new to me Commodore PET.
 I will not rehash that memory, but if you want to relive it, check out my [My Vintage Computer Festival Midwest 2022 Experience and Commodore PET Purchase](https://retrocombs.com/vcfmw-2022) post.
-In this post, I want to explore the question, should I (or you) upgrade a Commodore PET?
+In this post, I want to explore the question, should I (or you) upgrade a stock Commodore PET?
+Purist may answer, "No way, retroCombs" while modern enthusiasts might disagree.
+I intent to find out if the cost and additions are a good ROI.

 ![Commodore PET Motherboard](/images/pet/pet-motherboard.jpg)